keptn-sandbox/generic-executor-service/README.md

 ## Usage

 The purpose of the *generic-executor-service" is to allow users to provide either .sh (shell scripts) or .http (HTTP Request) files that will be executed when Keptn sends different events, e.g: you want to execute a specific script when a deployment-finished event is sent.
 The *generic-executor-service* by default handles all Keptn events and then searches for either .sh or .http files in the stage & service specific Keptn Git repo in the subfolder *generic-executor*.
+If it doesnt find either all.events.* or event.* file it looks in the stage folder.
+If nothing is there it looks in the project repo (master branch).

 Here is a sample folder structure in my Git repo for a specific service and stage:
 ```
-/MYSERVICE/genericexecutor
+[STAGE]/MYSERVICE/genericexecutor
--- all.events.sh
+-- all.events.sh              <-- executed for all events for this service
--- configuration.change.sh
+-- configuration.change.sh    <-- executed for configuration.change
--- configuration.change.http
+-- configuration.change.http  <-- executed for configuration.change

+[STAGE]/genericexecutor
+-- all.events.sh              <-- executed for all events for all services unless file exists on service level
+-- configuration.change.sh    <-- executed for configuration.change for all services unless file exists on service level
+-- configuration.change.http  <-- executed for configuration.change for all services unless file exists on service level

+[MASTER]/genericexecutor
+-- all.events.sh              <-- executed for all events unless file exists on stage service level
+-- configuration.change.sh    <-- executed for configuration.change for all services unless file exists on stage or service level
+-- configuration.change.http  <-- executed for configuration.change for all services unless file exists on stage or service level
 ```

 The *generic-executor-service* will first execute those files with the name all.events.sh and all.events.http.
 This gives you the ability to specify one set of action that should be executed for every Keptn event.
+Good news is that you can also specify these files on a stage or project level.
+If the *generic-executor-service* doesnt find a file on service level it looks at stage level and then on project.
+The first that is found will be executed!
 After that the *generic-executor-service* will look for a file called KEPTN-EVENT.sh or KEPTN-EVENT.http where KEPTN-EVENT can be one of the following values corresponding to the Keptn events
 ```
 -- configuration.change.*